erictt/computer-science-learning/source/_posts/cs6250/week-2-transport-and-application-layers.md

 * an example connection establishment.
     * <img src="https://i.imgur.com/nIodUGD.png" style="width:500px" />
-* Why don't UDP/TCP use process IDs rather than defin port numbers?
+* Why don't UDP/TCP use process IDs rather than definw port numbers?
     * Process IDs are specific to OS, therefore use process IDs make the protocol dependent to OS.
 Also a process should can set up multiple channels.
-* How a single port used for creating multiple conenctions with client?
+* How a single port used for creating multiple connections with client?
     * Because TCP is identified by a 4-tuple(source IP, source port, dest IP, dest port).
 When binding socket with TCP, it uses the 4-tuple.
-So a server creates different sockets for multiple sockets that binded with the same IP/port.
+So a server creates different sockets for multiple sockets that bind with the same IP/port.
     * https://stackoverflow.com/questions/11129212/tcp-can-two-different-sockets-share-a-port#:~:text=Thanks%20%3AD&text=%40premktiw%3A%20Yes%2C%20multiple%20client,local%2Bremote%20pairs%20are%20unique.

 ## The TCP Three-Way Handshake